Mikalach/Holberton-Python-Filename/README.md

   - chmod u+x every file

 - SourceCod:
-  - test file need to be filled with the HTML source code of the intranet page on you current project
+  - test file filled with the HTML source code of the intranet page on you current project

 ## How to use